 An automatic transfer switch (ATS) is a self-acting, intelligent power switching device governed by the dedicated control logic.
-The principal purpose of an ATS is to make sure the continual delivery of electric power from one among two power sources to a connected load circuit (electrical equipment – lights, motors, computers, etc.).
+The main function of an ATS is to ensure that electric power is delivered continuously from one of two power sources to a connected load circuit (electrical equipment such as lights, motors, computers, and so on).

-The control logic or automatic controller is usually microprocessor-based and constantly monitors the electrical parameters (voltage, frequency) of primary and alternate power sources.
-Upon failure of the connected power source, the ATS will automatically transfer (switch) the load circuit to the other power source (if it’s available).
-As a general rule, most automatic transfer switches seek connection to the primary power source (utility) by default and can only connect with the alternate power source (engine-generator, backup utility) when required (primary source failure) or requested to do so (operator command).
+The control logic, also known as an automatic controller, is usually microprocessor-based and continuously tracks the electrical parameters (voltage, frequency) of primary and backup power sources.
+The ATS will automatically pass (switch) the load circuit to the other power source (if one is available) if the connected power source fails.
+Most automatic transfer switches, by default, seek connection to the primary power source (utility).
+They can only connect to a backup power source (engine-generator, backup utility) when it is necessary (primary source failure) or requested (operator command).

-An ATS can control when a backup generator depends on the voltage within the primary supply for a building. once they do that they need to also transfer the load to the backup generator.
-They work by blocking the backup generator from becoming a source of electric power until the generator itself is on for temporary power.
+An ATS can control when a backup generator depends on the voltage within the primary supply for a building.
+They must also pass the load to the backup generator after that.
+They work by preventing the backup generator from being an electric power source before the backup generator is turned on for temporary power.

 One example of a step-by-step process an ATS may use is: